 Trust them to meet deadlines, keep accurate records, report to work on time, and they won’t disappoint you.

 Trust builds positive behavior — just what you need to succeed.
 You may have noticed that people tend to play by the rules if they don’t have to look over their shoulders all the time.
 The bookkeeper will strive to maintain accurate records all the time if they don’t see you poring over every bit of the records when they are done.

 Trust and accountability go hand in hand.
 Your employees will take responsibility for their actions if they trust that you will understand them.
 O the other hand, if people can trust you, it means you are accountable for whatever you do.

 Nothing can potentially thrust you on to the path to success more than self-esteem.
 Low self-esteem means you will be afraid to make decisions or certain courses of action because you don’t trust your judgment.
-Consequently, experiencing success may be quite challenging.
+Consequently, accelerating your success may be quite challenging.

-The first step towards improving the business culture of your organisation is trust.
-If you can manage to keep your team of employees together by trust rather than remuneration, you are likely to experience great success.
-As you inculcate other values, such as accountability and commitment, remember to infuse a level of trust in the organisation.
+The first step towards improving the business culture of your organization is trust.
+If you can manage to keep your team of employees together by the trust rather than remuneration, you are likely to experience great success.
+As you inculcate other values, such as accountability and commitment, remember to infuse a level of trust in the organization.
 It is one way of ensuring you have a conducive working environment.

 Wondering how to improve the effectiveness of your human resource team?
 Nothing can be more powerful in seizing new opportunities and overcoming challenges than trust between people working together.
 To create a high-performance team, let your employees appreciate the need to trust each other, as well as their superiors.

-Trust is an essential component of success.
-It does not only shape behaviour but also inspires accountability.
+Trust is an essential component of accelerating your success.
+It does not only shape behavior but also inspires accountability.
 It is also crucial in the formation of highly efficient human resource teams.
-That’s why it is important that you create and nurture trust as you endeavour to succeed.
+That’s why you must create and nurture trust as you endeavor to succeed.